The Vicky Noon Educational Foundation Oxford Scholarships fund talented Pakistani students to study any subject at the University of Oxford.

 This scholarship is not open to applications from candidates who hold deferred offers to start in 2018-19.

-In order to be considered for this scholarship, you must submit your application for graduate study by the relevant January deadline for your course (8 or 19 January 2018).
+In order to be considered for this scholarship, you must submit your application for graduate study by the relevant January deadline for your course.
 See the Courses page for the deadline applicable to your course.
 If you meet the eligibility criteria for this scholarship, you will be contacted by email, around April 2018, and asked to submit a short statement setting out how you intend to contribute to Pakistan on your return, and how your studies in Oxford will help with this.
 Only applicants who submit the statement will be considered for the scholarship.

 We will use the details you insert in the ‘Nationality and ordinary residence’ section of the graduate application form to assess your nationality and country of ordinary residence.
 For a definition of ordinary residence and further details on how to complete this section of the graduate application form, please see the 'Nationality and ordinary residence' section of the graduate application form and also the Technical Help.